dolph/keystone-deploy/README.md

 To bootstrap a Debian server (`HOSTNAME`, in this case), run:

-    ansible-playbook -i "HOSTNAME," bootstrap.yaml
+    ./bootstrap.sh HOSTNAME

-Note the trailing comma, which is required.
-You can also bootstrap multiple servers in parallel with:
+You can also bootstrap multiple servers in parallel by using ansible directly:

     ansible-playbook -i "HOSTNAME1,HOSTNAME2,HOSTNAME3," bootstrap.yaml